 - The results are from a "hot" tier in our production cluster.
-We run several tiers of varying performance in production. - There is approximately 10.5TB of RAM available in the "hot" tier and approximately 10TB of segments loaded (including replication).
+There were approximately 50 data sources in the tier and several hundred users issuing queries. - There was approximately 10.5TB of RAM available in the "hot" tier and approximately 10TB of segments loaded.
 Collectively, there are about 50 billion Druid rows in this tier.
 Results for every data source are not shown. - The hot tier uses Xeon E5-2670 processors and consists of 1302 processing threads and 672 total cores (hyperthreaded). - A memory-mapped storage engine was used (the machine was configured to memory map the data instead of loading it into the Java heap.)

-Query latencies are shown in Figure 8 and the queries per minute is shown in Figure 9.
-Across all the various data sources, average query latency is approximately 550 milliseconds, with 90% of queries returning in less than 1 second, 95% in under 2 seconds, and 99% of queries taking less than 10 seconds to complete.
-Occasionally we observe spikes in latency, as observed on February 19, in which case network issues on the cache nodes were compounded by very high query load on one of our largest datasources.
+Query latencies are shown in Figure 8 and the queries per minute are shown in Figure 9.
+Across all the various data sources, average query latency is approximately 550 milliseconds, with 90% of queries returning in less than 1 second, 95% in under 2 seconds, and 99% of queries returning in less than 10 seconds.
+Occasionally we observe spikes in latency, as observed on February 19, in which case network issues on the Memcached instances were compounded by very high query load on one of our largest datasources.